opensearch-project/documentation-website/_benchmark/metrics/metric-records.md

 - Source revision: The git hash of the version of OpenSearch that is benchmarked.
 - Distribution version: The distribution version of OpenSearch that is benchmarked.
 - Custom tags: You can define custom tags with the command line flag `--user-tags`.
 The tags are prefixed by `tag_` in order to avoid accidental clashes with OpenSearch Benchmark internal tags.
-- Operation-specific: The optional substructure operation contains additional information depending on the type of operation.
-For bulk requests, this may be the number of documents or for searches the number of hits.
+- Operation-specific: An optional substructure of the operation.
+For bulk requests, this may be the number of documents; for searches, the number of hits.

 Depending on the level of metric record, some meta information might be missing.